hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- when we used `cat` everthing that we write, it will be the output
+- using no argument, when we used `cat` everthing that we write, it will be the output

+- no error

 __2.using a directory as argument__

 ![Image](cat2.png)

-- we get an error, because `cat` use only for read the file, and `/lecture1` is a directory
+- when we use the argument as a directory,we get an error.
+Because `cat` use only for read the file, and `/lecture1` is a directory

 __3.using a file as arugment__